 Detailed step-by-step instructions are available for filling out the JWST NIRSpec fixed slit spectroscopy APT template.

-All 5 NIRSpec fixed slit (FS) apertures can be used in the NIRSpec FS spectroscopy observing mode.
-These apertures are always open, even if the Multi-Object Spectroscopy (MOS) mode or Integral Field Unit (IFU) mode is being used.
+All 5 of NIRSpec fixed slit (FS) apertures can be used in the NIRSpec FS spectroscopy observing mode.
+These apertures are always open, even if the multi-object spectroscopy (MOS) mode or integral field unit (IFU) mode is being used.
 In order to design a fixed slit observation, you have to complete a template in the Astronomer's Proposal Tool (APT).
-In this article, we describe how to fill out the NIRSpec fixed slits Template.
+In this article, we describe how to fill out the NIRSpec fixed slits template.

-We assume the observer has already defined Target(s)1 to be observed, loaded the NIRSpec FS template, and created an Observation Folder.
-Instructions for doing this are presented in the JWST Astronomers Proposal Tool Overview.
+We assume the observer has already defined Target(s) to be observed, loaded the NIRSpec FS template, and created an Observation Folder*.
+Instructions for doing this are presented in the Astronomers Proposal Tool.

 - Section 2: The area contains key information that is calculated from the observations defined lower in the template.
 The observer cannot edit this section.